DavidAnson/markdownlint/doc/Rules.md

 [Wikipedia](https://en.wikipedia.org/wiki/Alt_attribute), and
 [other locations](https://www.phase2technology.com/blog/no-more-excuses-definitive-guide-alt-text-field).

-<a name="md045"></a>
+<a name="md047"></a>

-## MD047 - New lines at the end of file
+## MD047 - Files should end with a single newline character

 Tags: blank_lines

-Aliases: new-line-eof
+Aliases: single-trailing-newline

-This rule is triggered when there is no new line at the end of the file.
+This rule is triggered when there is no single newline character at the end of the file.

 Example that triggers the rule: